 The fundamentals of legal liability, of the growth of our legal institutions, and court systems.
 The principles of the law of contracts, negotiable instruments, and sales.

-This course explores the human resource management function in a corporate setting and specifically focuses on the development of knowledge and skills needed by every corporate manager.
-Topics include: interviewing, employment law, labor relations, compensation, performance appraisal, training and maintaining effective environments.
-The classes are designed to familiarize participants with current human resource practices and laws applicable to their career fields.
-Not open to students who have completed BUS 231.
-Co-requisite: BUS 293.
+The Disney Human Resource Management Course explores the human resource management function in a corporate setting and focuses on the development of knowledge and skills that all managers and leaders need.
+This course will focus on such subjects as the selection process, employment law, labor relations, compensation, performance development, corporate training and maintaining effective environments.
+The classes are designed to familiarize participants with current human resource practices and laws that apply to their careers regardless of their field.
+Class content is delivered through lectures, group discussion, learning activities, and case studies.
+Co-requisite: BUS 293 Disney Co-Op Internship.

-This course examines and applies the universal principles of leadership to the Disney culture.
-It is designed to build leadership knowledge and skills transferable to community and commerce.
-Instructional methods include: lectures, group discussions, self-assessment, project development and presentation, and situational studies.
-Co-requisite: BUS 293.
+This course examines the universal principles of leadership, including specific application to the Disney culture.
+It is designed to build repeatable and transferable leadership knowledge and skills.
+These skills are applied both within the context of the class and in earning and living environments of the internship experience.
+These skills are completely transferable to commercial organizational contexts.
+The content is delivered by a subject-matter expert in the field of leadership through lectures, group discussions, learning activities, self-assessment, project development and presentation, and situational studies.
+Co-requisite: BUS 293 Disney Co-Op Internship.

-This course uses directed discussion and cooperative learning experiences to both define a personal brand for career marketing and to focus students who do not have clear career objectives.
-The course is designed to maximize the Disney College Program Internship experience, as well as all prior/subsequent work experience, utilizing the transferable skills noted in the Secretary of Labor's SCANS (Secretary's Commission of Achieving Necessary Skills 1991) report.
+The Disney College Program Marketing You Course uses directed discussion and cooperative learning experiences to both define a personal brand for career marketing and to focus students who do not have clear career objectives.
+This course is designed to maximize the Disney College Program Internship experience, as well as all prior/subsequent work experience, utilizing the transferable skills noted in the Secretary of Labor's SCANS (Secretary's Commission of Achieving Necessary Skills 1991) report.
+While the Disney College Program is a non-technical skill internship, it produces the type of skills required in the workplace.
 The student will learn how to market the SCANS report skills of communication, customer service, problem solving, conflict resolution, decision-making, self-management, and creative thinking.
-Key elements of the course include the development of a career focus and a marketing plan.
+Key elements of the course include the development of a career focus and a personal marketing plan.
 The marketing plan allows a student to develop a personal brand, 30-second commercial, resume, and networking strategy.
-The student will also learn interviewing and negotiation techniques.
-Prerequisites: full- or part-time status and minimum of 2.0 G.P.A.; co-requisite: BUS 293.
+The students will also learn interviewing and negotiation techniques.
+Prerequisites: Full or Part-time status; Minimum 2.0 G.P.A.
+Co-requisite: BUS 293 Disney Co-Op Internship.
 Cannot be substituted for GEN 154 or CNL 175.

 A course designed to prepare students to work after graduation.
 A learning contract containing specific educational objectives that relate to both the work experience and the field of study is developed between the student and a faculty co-op coordinator.
 Course requirements include a minimum of 180 hours of work, the maintenance of a work journal to record hours worked and duties performed, other work as required by the intructor and a final term paper.
 The student's performance will be evaluated by the co-op faculty coordinator on the basis of meeting the objectives in the learning contract and satisfactory evaluation by the employer.
 A letter grade will be awarded.
 No experiential credit is given for previous work in the field.
 The work experience cannot be used to satisfy the requirements of any other course.